Iron planet

 An iron planet is a type of planet that consists primarily of an iron-rich core with little or no mantle.
-Mercury is the largest celestial body of this type in the Solar System (as the other terrestrial planets are silicate planets), but larger iron-rich exoplanets may exist.
+Mercury is the largest celestial body of this type in the Solar System (as the other terrestrial planets are silicate planets), but larger iron-rich exoplanets are called super-Mercuries.

 Iron is the sixth most abundant element in the universe by mass after hydrogen, helium, oxygen, carbon, and neon.